EpsilonSolutions/netscaler-command-reference/docs/network/route6/route6.md

 Minimum value: 0
 Maximum value: 4094

+<b>vxlan</b>
+Integer value that uniquely identifies a VXLAN through which the NetScaler appliance forwards the packets for this route.
+Minimum value: 1
+Maximum value: 16777215

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
 Minimum value: 0
 Maximum value: 4094

+<b>ownerGroup</b>
+The owner node group in a Cluster for this route6.
+If owner node group is not specified then the route is treated as Striped route.
+Default value: DEFAULT_NG